nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop-errorhandling.md

 BAD_REQUEST Spine error codes should be used in the following types of scenario:
 - JWT claims information is not valid JSON, is null, or has an invalid value
-- invalid FHIR resource in JWT claim (for example, patient resource when practitioner expected)
+- invalid FHIR resource in JWT claim (for example, Patient resource when Practitioner expected)
 - malformed JSON or XML content in request body
 - an expected header is missing or invalid
 - invalid HTTP verb used

 #### Example: Malformed JSON Web Token in request #####

-For example, if the request contained a null `aud` claim in the JWT, then the following error details would be returned:
+For example, if the request contained a null claim within a JSON Web Token (JWT), then the following error details would be returned:

 ```json
 {